Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Conclusion

 \section{Conclusion}

 This paper has proposed a novel methodology for detecting signs of changes from a data stream.
 The key idea is to use the differential MDL change statistics (D-MDL) as a sign score.
-This score can be thought of as a natural extension of the differentials of the Kullback-Leibler divergence for measuring the degree of changes to the case where the true mechanism for generating data is unknown.
 We have theoretically justified D-MDL using the hypothesis testing framework and have empirically justified the sequential D-MDL algorithm using the synthetic data.
-On the basis of the theory of D-MDL, we have applied it to the COVID-19 pandemic analysis.
-We have observed that the $0$th D-MDL found change points related to outbreaks and that the $1$st and $2$nd D-MDL were able to detect their signs several days earlier than them.
+We have applied D-MDL to the COVID-19 pandemic analysis.
+We have observed that the $0$th D-MDL can find change points related to outbreaks and that the $1$st and $2$nd D-MDL were able to detect their signs several days earlier than them.
 We have further related the change points to the dynamics of the basic reproduction number $R0$.
-We have also found that the countries with no more than five changes/change signs before the implementation of social distancing tended to experience the decrease in the number of cases considerably earlier.
 This analysis is a new promising approach to the pandemic analysis from the view of data science.

-Future work includes studying how we can integrate the change analysis such as our methodology with the conventional simulation studies such as SIR model.
-It is expected that our data science approach has a complementary relation with the simulation approach and gives new insights into epidemiology.